andorfermichael/sportspedia/README.md

 # Sportspedia

-This README outlines the details of collaborating on this Ember application.
-Sportspedia displays sports facilities and information about them in a meaningful way.
+Sportspedia provides information about sport facilities in a meaningful way.

 ## Prerequisites